-Hannah Zwartz, long-time Paekākāriki School parent, member of the School Garden Group and Potty Potters, talks about an exciting new project coming up at our kura along with the year-long work done to support the gardening curriculum.
-This year’s popular giant Paekākāriki School plant … [Read more...] about Growing Green Tamariki at Paekākāriki School
+Hannah Zwartz, a former long-time Paekākāriki School parent, member of the School Garden Group and Potty Potters, talks about an exciting new project coming up at our kura along with the year-long work done to support the gardening curriculum.
+The popular giant Paekākāriki School plant sale, … [Read more...] about Growing Green Tamariki at Paekākāriki School

 In the face of an escalating housing crisis the community of Paekākāriki have bought a second house to ensure more local whānau don’t have to leave.
 Mark Amery reports in words and pictures (with help from village artists) on the Paekākāriki Housing Trust’s activities from their August annual … [Read more...] about Our Community Bought Another House

 St Peter's Hall recently held their annual fundraising Book Fair.
 And it couldn't be done without the help of all the volunteers!
 Ian Clark from the Paekākāriki Community Trust pays tribute to you all.
-Image: Bob Zuur Last weekend the Paekākāriki Community Trust held a book fair in St Peter's … [Read more...] about In Praise of…Helpers!
+Last weekend the Paekākāriki Community Trust held a book fair in St Peter's Village … [Read more...] about In Praise of…Helpers!

 Wellington-based car-share organisation, Hitch, wants to trial their scheme in Paekākāriki. paekakariki.nz supports this carbon-reducing initiative - read on to discover how you can become involved.
 Frustrated with your commute?
 No wonder!
 Every day in New Zealand over 1.5 million people drive … [Read more...] about Get Hitched